Han8931/han8931.github.io/public/20240811_regression2/index.md

 - **Underfitting**, on the other hand, happens when a model is too simple to capture the underlying patterns in the data, leading to poor performance both on the training data and on new data.

 To address these issues, regularization techniques are often used.
-Regularization involves adding a penalty term to the model's objective function, which helps control the complexity of the model and prevents it from overfitting.
+Regularization involves **adding a penalty term to the model's objective function, which helps control the complexity of the model and prevents it from overfitting**.

 ## Overdetermined and Underdetermined Problems